 Pour over is similar to standard drip coffee, but is called u0022manual dripu0022 because the water is poured by hand.
 This method yields a brew similar to that from a drip machine, but is has a much better flavor.
 Many baristas use this brewing method to highlight the nuances of single-origin beans.

-Start by heating the water to 200°F and grinding the beans to the size of coarse sand or brown sugar.
+Start by heating the water to 200-205°F and grinding the beans to the size of coarse sand or brown sugar.
 Dump the grounds into a cone filter and place it in a Chemex-style brewer.
-Add twice the weight of water as there is grounds, then slowly add the rest in three or four pulses (batches).
+Moisten the grounds and let them bloom for 30 seconds, then pour the remaining water in a quarter-sized circle in the center of the grounds.
 The brew will drop through the filter into the lower chamber.

 This brewing method yields a better brew because it's typically made with better quality beans that have been freshly ground.
 Also, the many nuances of this brewing method gives the barista more control over the process and helps bring out the subtleties of the flavors.